jeffdoolittle/jeffdoolittle.github.com/_posts/2020-11-04-software-leadership-distilled.md

 Once roles are clarified, team members can begin a taking steps toward mutual empowerment.
 This process accelerates the growth of trust, leads to greater levels of clarity, and can continue in a self-reinforcing cycle of health.

-Organizations that recognize and reward effective empowerment behaviors cal experience radical cultural transformation capable of unleashing the value creation potential of their teams in ways previously unimaginable.
+*Warning: organizations that recognize and reward effective empowerment behaviors may experience radical cultural transformation capable of unleashing the value creation potential of their teams in ways previously unimaginable.*

 ___